thisancog/cookie-consent.js/README.md

 cookie-consent.js needs to be provided with JavaScript functions or `<script>` elements it should monitor.
 The behaviour differs for each:

  - Functions will be called with the parameter `consent`, a Boolean indicating if consent was given (`true` or `false`).
- - Script elements need will be monitored if their `type` attribute is set to `text/plain` and if they contain a class matching the string given by the `scriptTagClass` parameter (`"cc-script"`) by default.
+ - Script elements will be automatically monitored if their `type` attribute is set to `text/plain` and if they contain a class matching the string given by the `scriptTagClass` parameter (`"cc-script"`) by default.
+They will be executed once consent is given.

 ## Usage

+### 1. Include the file and fire up the class

 Include the file `cookie-consent.js` in your project and instantiate its CookieConsent class as such:

     const parameters = { … };
     const cookieConsent = new CookieConsent(parameters);

+Find a full list of parameters below.

+### 2. Prepare `<script>` tags, if needed

+All `<script>` tags containing code to only run when consent is given, need to be prepared:

+ - Set the `type` parameter to `"text/plain"`.
+This makes sure they don't run after page load.
+ - Add the HTML class `"cc-script"` (can be changed to something else, see *scriptTagClass* parameter).

+The tags should look like this:

+    <script src="/path/to/some/blocked/script.js" type="text/plain" class="cc-script"></script>

+Alternative to the HTML class approach, you can instantiate the class with a list of `<script>` tags with the help of the *cookieScriptTags* parameter.

+### 3. Register JavaScript functions, if needed

+You can also provide the class with callback functions that will be executed every time the consent changes.
+You can either register them when you instantiate the class (see *cookieFunctions* parameter) or add them later on (see *registerCookieFunction* method).

+### 4. Set up DOM elements and CSS styles

 Typically, you'd like to set up a cookie notice bar, a button to signify consent and another button to signify rejection.
 None of these are required and you might want to add additional rejection buttons, e.g. within a privacy declaration enabling the user to revoke consent and delete all cookies.